Skip to content

 Simulation results showing VOUTV_{OUT} vs. VINV_{IN}.

-The simulated frequency response shown in This is a placeholder for the reference: fig-common-emitter-amplifier-simulation-freq-response-plot is close to what we expect.
-The simulated gain of around 42dB42\,dB is close enough to our calculated gain of 46.5dB46.5\,dB considering all the approximations we made!
+The simulated frequency response shown below is close to what we expect.
+The simulated gain of around 42dB42\unit{dB} is close enough to our calculated gain of 46.5dB46.5\unit{dB} considering all the approximations we made!
+Part of the difference is due to RLR_L loading the output (with the load connected the gain is RCRLre-\frac{R_C || R_L}{r_e}), with the rest due to the simulated bias current (and hence rer_e) not exactly matching our design values.
 The phase shift is 180180^{\circ} for most of our signal bandwidth.

 The simulated frequency response of our common emitter amplifier.